Hussi503/Interview-Questions/AWS/VPC & NETWORKING - 104/Day2.md

 > **"I always troubleshoot from the Load Balancer to the application—Target Health, Application, Security Groups, Health Checks, Network, and Logs.
 This systematic approach helps identify the root cause quickly."**
 ---

+### 🔴13.
+How does ALB integrate with EKS?
+### 🔴14.
+For deploying a Kubernetes cluster in AWS, what things do you consider?
+### 🔴15.If an architect gave a design (1 master, 3 workers), how would you implement it?